Vegan dog food in the UK has a fascinating history and such an exciting future!

 The first commercially produced and marketed vegetarian dog food in the UK was “Happidog”, founded in 1980.
 The Happidog brand was later changed to “V-dog” due to a trademark dispute.
-Please read our views on V-Dog as it is a very popular brand but we have our concerns about it
+Please read our views on V-Dog as it is a very popular brand but with the addition of an unusual Vit D3 source.

 In 2005, a vegan-family business in Hampshire launched Benevo which has been the most popular vegan brand in the UK for all these years.
 It is exported to 40 countries now and we commend this company for its success, however, they have not changed their recipe since it was first formulated by them (not a vet nutritionist) in 2005.
 Our main concern with Benevo, is that they sell a tinned dog/cat food.
 The nutritional requirements of both these species varies so considerably so one of them or both of them are going to lack essential nutrients if fed this diet.
 This leads us to query all the foods they produce.